Dead or Alive: Dimensions: Plot

 Hayate, still in a coma, is abducted from the village by Kasumi Alpha, an evil clone of Kasumi created by the DOATEC Super-human Development Project.
 Ayane is told by Genra about the return of Tengu and sent to search for Ryu in Europe.
 After the death of Helena's father Fame, and then later her mother Maria, Helena appears on Freedom Survivor and takes over the Dead or Alive Tournament Executive Committee.
 To everyone on board the cruise ship, she announces the "second DOA tournament", with herself participating as a competitor, determined to find the truth about the murder of her parents.
-Aboard Freedom Survivor, Ryu is approached by a women named Lisa Hamilton.
+Aboard Freedom Survivor, Ryu is approached by a woman named Lisa Hamilton.
 During Lisa's phone call with Victor Donovan, Ryu overhears that Kasumi is in the DOATEC Germany facility.
 Ryu's friend, Irene Lew, arrives in a helicopter, and they both head to the facility.
 In DOATEC's facility in Germany, where Kasumi is indeed being held, Alpha sneaks Kasumi out of her cell and reveals that Hayate is also in the facility.
 As the facility burns down, Ryu saves Kasumi and takes her to safety, while Lisa and Alpha make their escape with Hayate and place him in one of the helicopters, which gets hit and crashes.
 In the forest, Ryu and Irene learn that Hayate was experimented on in genetics research in the facility and Kasumi runs off to find him.
 In another part of the forest, a karateka named Hitomi is training when Hayate, who survived the crash, stumbles into her and collapses.
 Hitomi then offers to help the unconscious Hayate.
 Sometime later, as Ryu battles his way through the tournament, he tries to warn competitor, Jann Lee, and other competitors of the dangers of the tournament but finds them unwilling to back down, so he proceeds to knock them out of the tournament.
 Ryu encounters Hayate, who is now going by the name of "Ein" and suffering from amnesia.
 Ryu defeats him and restores some parts of his memory.
 Afterwards, Ryu tracks down Tengu and kills him.
 Ein arrives at Miyama and tries to remember why he knows the place.
 After defeating Kasumi in battle and knocking her out, Hayate regained his memories, but Genra reveals that he allowed Tengu to pass into the human world and escapes, leaving a brainwashed Ayane and Kasumi Alpha to fight Ryu and Hayate.
 Ryu, along with Irene, explain to Hayate that Genra may have been involved with DOATEC, and although Ayane returns to normal, both Kasumi and Alpha disappear.